 Castro Marim is one of the places you can’t forget to include in your Algarve itinerary.

-This town, located close to the border with Spain, has traces from ancient peoples like the Phoenician, Carthaginian, Greeks, Romans, Visigoths and Moorish before finally becoming Portuguese in 1242.
+This town, located close to the border with Spain, has traces from ancient peoples like the Phoenician, Carthaginian, Greeks, Romans, Visigoths and Moors before finally becoming Portuguese in 1242.

 We must point out the Castro Marim and Vila Real de Santo António Marshland Natural Reserve.
 Mainly composed of wetlands, it is on this marsh that you’ll find some of the oldest salt pans in Portugal, dating back to the 8th century BC.